 Parallax Adjustment (where applicable)

 A scope’s spec sheet tells you nothing about whether it’ll hold zero after bouncing down a ranch road or getting knocked against a truck door.
-Every scope undergoes real-world abuse testing:
+I assess durability through real-world use rather than staged abuse I can’t show you the results of:

 6. Field Testing